malczuuu/uiot/README.md

 # uIoT

-A prototype of an IoT Telemetry System, presenting microservices communication over Apache Kafka and REST API.
+A prototype of an IoT Telemetry system, presenting microservices communication over Apache Kafka and REST API.